On Wed 14 September 2016 the Greek Community of Jerusalem lost one of its oldest members, Vassos Triantafyllidis.

 Our paths kept crossing: when on my last day Marianne Bannayan took me on a tour of the Greek Patriarchate monastery and we found him sitting on a bench reading the newspaper; last summer again at a couple of events at the Greek Club; and one morning when I ran into him in the street, in the old city.

-That last encounter although the shortest was the one that left the biggest impact on me.
+That last encounter, although the shortest, was the one that left the biggest impact on me.
 I had been in Jerusalem long enough and was just beginning to feel I had crossed the threshold from tourist to regular visitor with personal ties to the place.
-I had “done” the sights, I had become comfortable with the georgaphy of the city, its sounds and smells, and with its ethnic mix of people, and now I could move within this space in pursuit of my own agenda.
-Documents to chase, appointments with people who hailed from my family’s past, stories to uncover.
+I had “done” the sights, I had become comfortable with the geography of the city, its sounds and smells, and with its ethnic mix of people, and now I could move within this space in pursuit of my own agenda: documents to chase, appointments with people who hailed from my family’s past, stories to uncover.

 It’s been about a year since my last post.
 Life has been putting up obstacles to my blogging, and my tendency to perfection hasn’t facilitate overcoming them.
 I now realise that even a short post every so often is better than a well-researched, extensive one that covers all the angles but never actually gets finished!
 Otherwise I won’t be able to keep this blog alive.